 How to Get Into Central America

 It is also possible to find cheap flights to the other Central American capital cities.
-Panama City is probably the cheapest, followed by Managua, and San Jose.
-Check out our post on how to score cheap flights to find a bargain on flights to Central America.
+Managua is a budget-friendly option, but Panama City and San Jose aren’t bad.
+Check out our post on how to score cheap flights to find a bargain on flights to the region.

 Friendly surfer local on cancun beach in Cancun mexico.